Amstrad CPC 664

 The back of the CPC664 main unit features the same connectors as the CPC464, with the exception of an additional 12V power lead.
 Unlike the CPC464's cassette tape drive that could be powered off the main unit's 5V voltage, the CPC 664's floppy disk drive requires an additional 12V voltage.
 This voltage had to be separately supplied by an updated version of the bundled green screen/colour monitor (GT-65 and CTM-644 respectively).

 The CPC 664 was only produced for approximately six months.
-In late 1985, when the CPC6128 was introduced in Europe, Amstrad decided not to keep three models in the line-up, and production of the CPC 664 was discontinued, with business users requiring more memory, the disc drive model carried forward was the 6128.
+In late 1985, when the CPC6128 was introduced in Europe, after an unsuccessful launch un the USA, Amstrad decided not to keep three models in the line-up, and production of the CPC 664 was discontinued, with business users requiring more memory, the disc drive model carried forward was the 6128.